Qubaish/atlavik-frontend/README.md

 * MultiSearch
 * -> Search with any criteria

+* Search button will fetch the filtered data

 * Sorting
 * -> sort by name
 * -> sort by price

+* Reset
+* Will only fetch the latest records